OceanDynamicsUConn/GroupManual/README.md

     committee will review your transcripts.
 If you are a doctoral student, grades don't matter much, because most prospective employers will not ask for you transcripts.
-What matters most––both at the Master's and doctoral levels––is that you master the material discussed in class.
+What matters most––both at the Master's and doctoral levels––is that you develop mastery of the material discussed in class.
+Developing solid skills (*de facto*, not *de jure*) necessary to do your work is what will make you an excellent professional in academia and beyond.
+(You could
+    be a straight-A student on paper but know little about the material.)

 2. **Develop a research plan**

 3. **Write an Individual Development Plan**